MinaProtocol/mina/frontend/website/docs/getting-started.md

                 status: active
         ...

-2. Then run `upnpc -a <IP address> <internal port> <external port> TCP`, with the IP address from from the previous step.
-Note that you'll have to run it four times, one for each port that needs to be forwarded:
+2. Then run the following commands, with the IP address from from the previous step.
+Note that you'll have to run it twice for the two ports below:

-        $ upnpc -a 192.168.101.7 8301 8301 TCP
-        $ upnpc -a 192.168.101.7 8302 8302 TCP
+        $ sudo upnpc -a 192.168.101.7 8302 8302 TCP
-        $ upnpc -a 192.168.101.7 8303 8303 TCP
+        $ sudo upnpc -a 192.168.101.7 8303 8303 UDP
-        $ upnpc -a 192.168.101.7 8304 8304 TCP

-If these commands succeed, you will have successfully forwarded ports `8301-8304`.
+If these commands succeed, you will have successfully forwarded ports `8302` & `8303`.
 Otherwise, you may see the following error message:

     No IGD UPnP Device found on the network !

-If so, [find your router model](https://portforward.com/router.htm) and follow the instructions to forward TCP ports `8301-8304` from your router to your device running the Coda node.
+If so, [find your router model](https://portforward.com/router.htm) and follow the instructions to forward the ports from your router to your device running the Coda node.

 Now that you've installed the Coda binary and configured settings, let's move on to the fun part - [sending a transaction](/docs/my-first-transaction/)!